-After an unsuccessful foray into gay coffee distribution, Joba Chamberlain has returned to the Yankees this season and proven 2 things:
+After an unsuccessful foray into gay coffee distribution, Joba Chamberlain has returned to the Yankees this season and proven 2 things:1.)
+One day he might be a dominant starter

 2.)
 He is absolute garbage on more or less than 4 days rest